rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/index.md

 Please help me correct errors (my email is at the bottom of the page).
 I have interrupted the discussion occasionally with my own opinions, denoted **(Ryan)**.

+Please let me know what you think in the comments.

 Contents
 --------------------------------------------------------------------------------